Tron: Plot

 Flynn is put into the games and plays well; between matches, he befriends two other captured programs, Ram and Tron.
 The three escape into the system during a round of Light Cycle (an arcade game Flynn created and is skilled at), but Flynn and Ram become separated from Tron by an MCP pursuit party.
 While attempting to help a badly injured Ram, Flynn learns that he can manipulate portions of the system by accessing his programmer knowledge.
-Just before Ram "derezzes" (dies), he recognizes Flynn as a User, and encourages him to find Tron and free the system.
-Using his newfound ability, Flynn rebuilds a broken vehicle and disguises himself as one of Sark's soldiers.
+Just before Ram "derezzes" (essentially, being erased), he recognizes Flynn as a User, and encourages him to find Tron and free the system.
+Using his newfound ability, Flynn rebuilds a broken "Recognizer" craft and disguises himself as one of Sark's soldiers.

-Tron enlists help from Yori, a sympathetic program, and at an I/O tower receives information from Alan necessary to destroy the MCP.
+Tron enlists help from Yori, a sympathetic program and avatar of Lora, and at an I/O tower receives information from Alan necessary to destroy the MCP.
 Flynn rejoins them, and the three board a hijacked solar sailer to reach the MCP's core.
-However, Sark's command ship destroys the sailer, capturing Flynn and Yori and presumably killing Tron.
+However, Sark's command ship derezzes the sailer, capturing Flynn and Yori and presumably killing Tron.
 Sark leaves the command ship and orders its deresolution, but Flynn keeps it intact by manipulating the system again.

 Sark reaches the MCP's core on a shuttle carrying captured programs deemed powerful or useful.
 While the MCP attempts to absorb these programs, Tron, who is still alive, confronts Sark and critically injures him, prompting the MCP to give Sark all its functions.
 Realizing that his ability to manipulate the system might give Tron an opening, Flynn leaps into the beam of the MCP, distracting it.
-Seeing a break in the MCP's shield, Tron attacks through the gap and destroys the MCP and Sark, ending the MCP's control over the system and allowing the captured programs to communicate with users again.
+Seeing a break in the MCP's shield, Tron attacks through the gap and destroys the MCP and erases Sark, ending the MCP's control over the system, releasing all lockouts on computer access, and allowing the captured programs to communicate with users again.

 Flynn reappears in the real world, rematerialized at the terminal.
-Tron's victory in the system has released all lockouts on computer access, and a nearby printer proves that Dillinger had plagiarized Flynn's creations.
-The next morning, Dillinger enters his office to find the MCP deactivated and the proof of his theft publicized.
+A printed document proves Dillinger's guilt and Flynn as the original author of Space Paranoids.
+The next morning, Dillinger enters his office to find the MCP deactivated and his theft exposed.
 Flynn is subsequently promoted to CEO of ENCOM and is happily greeted by Alan and Lora as their new boss.